Performing Arts Grant Program

 The City of Culver City is dedicated to achieving cultural equity and inclusion through the Performing Arts Grant Program.
 Cultural equity and inclusion embodies the values, policies, and practices that ensure that all people—including but not limited to those who have been historically underrepresented based on race/ethnicity, age, disability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, or religion—are represented in the development of arts policy; the support of artists; the nurturing of accessible, thriving venues for expression; and the fair distribution of programmatic, financial, and informational resources.

-The Culver City City Council has allocated funding for this program from the Art in Public Places Program’s Cultural Trust Fund.
+The City Council has allocated funding for this program from the Art in Public Places Program’s Cultural Trust Fund.
 The amount of grant funding available is dependent upon the total deposits made into the City’s Cultural Trust Fund each fiscal year.
-Sony Pictures Entertainment and Culver City Arts Foundation have provided additional contributions to the program.
-There is a grant limit of $10,000 per organization, and applicants must provide matching funds that are equal to, or greater than, their requested grant.
+There is a current grant limit of $15,000 per organization, and applicants must provide matching funds that are equal to, or greater than, their requested grant amount.

 • The primary mission of the organization must include performances in one or more of the following disciplines: dance, music, theatre.